With our unique approach, we take care of your land best!

 Limited use of chippers or mechanical masticators(mulchers) - in order to leave a clean, natural site -- without layers of wood

 chips and wood shred that can remain intact on the ground for decades in our dry climate.

 Use low impact tractors for least ground disturbance where practical, and raking after work if necessary for best

 appearance.
 We also choose access routes for least impact.

-for salvaged material useful at our sawmill - this can reduce costs.
+for salvaged material useful at our sawmill and wood processing facilities - this can reduce costs.

 Projects can be designed by yearly priorities to fit an affordable budget.
 Usually, fire mitigation and forest health areas are extensive and may take several years to complete in phases and take annual monitoring.